TysonStanley/furniture/cran-comments.md

 There were no ERRORs, WARNINGs, or NOTEs.

 ## Downstream Dependencies
-Currently, there are no downstream dependencies relating to this package.
+Currently, there is one downstream dependency for this package (`MarginalMediation`).
+This package has been checked with no errors, warnings, or notes resulting from the changes to the `furniture` package.